lmc2179/lmc2179.github.io/drafts/delta_method.md

 * Numerical differentiation usage??
 * What about the multivariate version?
 Maybe a simple example there too
 * Write section 1: The common problem that the delta method solves, incl an example
-* Write section 2: How to use it, in theory and with sympy/numerical analysis
+* Write section 2: How to use it, in theory and with sympy/numerical analysis.
+Do simulation and/or compare with bootstrap
 * Write section 3: What about the multivariate case?
 *  Other ways